jasemagee/jasemagee.com/content/post/2022-03-13-mssql-loading-large-dataset.md

 title: Microsoft SQL Loading Large Dataset
 ---

-Lately I've been loading large datasets into Microsoft SQL (MSSQL) and found the quickest way to do so is using {{< blanklink src="https://docs.microsoft.com/en-us/sql/t-sql/statements/bulk-insert-transact-sql?view=sql-server-ver15" caption="BULK INSERT" >}}, even from .NET (instead of SqlBulkCopy for example).
+Lately I've been loading large datasets into Microsoft SQL (MSSQL) and found the quickest way to do so is using [BULK INSERT](https://docs.microsoft.com/en-us/sql/t-sql/statements/bulk-insert-transact-sql?view=sql-server-ver15), even from .NET (instead of SqlBulkCopy for example).
 Chatting to people, it seems not many knew you could load data straight into MSSQL from a file using this, so I thought I'd write it up.

-In my example I've downloaded a 5 million row CSV from {{< blanklink src="https://eforexcel.com/wp/downloads-18-sample-csv-files-data-sets-for-testing-sales/" caption="this" >}} neat source and used the following command to load it into my local MSSQL server.
+In my example I've downloaded a 5-million-row CSV from [this](https://eforexcel.com/wp/downloads-18-sample-csv-files-data-sets-for-testing-sales) neat source and used the following command to load it into my local MSSQL server.

 Using this table...

-{{< highlight sql >}}
+{{< highlight code >}}

 CREATE TABLE [dbo].[load_5mSalesRecords](
 	[Region] [varchar](64) NOT NULL,